EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `cCycleBase_CASA`: Compute carbon to nitrogen ratio &amp; base turnover rates
+- `cCycleBase_CASA`: Structure and properties of the carbon cycle components used in the CASA approach.

-- `cCycleBase_GSI`: sets the basics for carbon cycle in the GSI approach
+- `cCycleBase_GSI`: Structure and properties of the carbon cycle components as needed for a dynamic phenology-based carbon cycle in the GSI approach.

-- `cCycleBase_GSI_PlantForm`: sets the basics for carbon cycle  pools as in the GSI, but allows for scaling of turnover parameters based on plant forms
+- `cCycleBase_GSI_PlantForm`: Same as GSI, additionally allowing for scaling of turnover parameters based on plant forms.

-- `cCycleBase_GSI_PlantForm_LargeKReserve`: same as cCycleBase_GSI_PlantForm but with a larger turnover of reserve so that it respires and flows
+- `cCycleBase_GSI_PlantForm_LargeKReserve`: Same as cCycleBase_GSI_PlantForm, but with a default of larger turnover of reserve pool so that it respires and flows.

-- `cCycleBase_simple`: Compute carbon to nitrogen ratio &amp; annual turnover rates
+- `cCycleBase_simple`: Structure and properties of the carbon cycle components as needed for a simplified version of the CASA approach.

 </details>